thomaslaurenson/thomaslaurenson.github.io/_posts/2018-09-14-disabling-adsense-analytics-and-disqus-on-local-jekyll-builds.md

 ## Conclusion

 I hope you found this post useful and informative.
-The main thing I learnt during researching and implementing this solution was that the default Jekyll environment is development, and the default GitHub pages Jekyll environment is production.
+The main thing I learned during researching and implementing this solution was that the default Jekyll environment is development, and the default GitHub pages Jekyll environment is production.
 This makes it exceptionally easy to enable or disable specific website content.
 If you have any feedback, questions or clarifications, please leave a comment below.
 Thanks!